-The complainant in cases involving violence, threats of violence, sexual misconduct or abuse, domestic and/or dating violence, or stalking will receive the outcome of the case including sanctions imposed.
+The Complainant in cases involving violence, threats of violence, sexual misconduct or abuse, domestic and/or dating violence, or stalking will receive the outcome of the case including pathway projects/sanctions assigned.

-Hearing decisions will be reported in writing to the accused party within five business days.
-In cases involving violence, threats of violence and sexual misconduct, both the complainant and the accused will be notified of the final decision and sanctions.
-In the case of a sexual misconduct complaint, the complainant and the accused have an opportunity to request a review of the outcome of the case
+Hearing decisions are reported in writing to the Respondent within three business days.
+In cases involving violence, threats of violence and sexual misconduct, both the Complainant and the Respondent will be notified of the final decision and pathway projects/sanctions.
+In the case of a sexual misconduct complaint, the Complainant and the Respondent have an opportunity to request an appeal of the outcome of the case.

-Some situations involving alleged Student Code of Conduct violations that occur within University housing will be managed by the Assistant Director of Housing and Residence Life.
-The Assistant Director of Housing and Residence Life will hear the case and determine if a violation has occurred.
-If the student is found to be in violation, the Assistant Director of Housing and Residence Life will also determine appropriate sanctions.
+Some situations involving alleged Student Code of Conduct violations that occur within University housing will be managed by the Residence Life Coordinator.
+The Residence Life Coordinator will hear the case and determine if a violation has occurred.
+If the student is found to be in violation, the Residence Life Coordinator will also determine the appropriate level of accountability.
 Those violations include but are not limited to:

-- First time alleged violation for open containers in public areas of residence halls (lobbies, hallways, etc.);
+- Alleged violation for open containers in public areas of residence halls (lobbies, hallways,);

-- First time alleged violation for tampering with, damaging, disabling or misusing fire safety equipment including but not limited to fire extinguishers, fire sprinklers, fire hoses, fire alarms and fire doors in University housing;
+- Alleged violation for tampering with, damaging, disabling or misusing fire safety equipment including but not limited to fire extinguishers, fire sprinklers, fire hoses, fire alarms and fire doors in University housing;

-- First time alleged violation for failing to immediately evacuate University housing when a fire alarm or other emergency notification has been sounded or hindering or impairing the orderly evacuation.
+- Alleged violation for failing to immediately evacuate University housing when a fire alarm or other emergency notification has been sounded or hindering or impairing the orderly evacuation.

 The University Conduct Council (UCC) hears conduct cases involving violations of University rules and of the Student Code of Conduct by individual students.
 Members of the UCC serving during hearings are classified as University officials.
 Most cases are heard by the Director of Student Conduct.
 (The Director of Student Conduct will determine if a case should be heard by the UCC).